ICRAR/mwa-voltage/mwa_pulsar_client/README.md

         addr: hostname or ip address of database server.
         auth: tuple of username and password.
         obsid: observation id.
         filename: name of the file recorded in the database.
         out_path: local path where to place file.
     Returns:
+        full path of the downloaded file.
+    Raises:
+        Exception if there is a file error or file not found.
+    """

+def calibrator_file_upload(addr, auth, **kwargs):
+    """
+    Upload a file against a calibrator.

+    Args:
+        addr: hostname or ip address of database server.
+        auth: tuple of username and password.
+        observationid: observation id.
+        caltype: (check database for id)
+        filepath: full local path of the file to upload.
+    """

+ def calibrator_file_download(addr, auth, filename, outputpath):
+    """
+    Download a specific calibration file.

+    Args:
+        addr: hostname or ip address of database server.
+        auth: tuple of username and password.
+        filename: name of the file recorded in the database.
+        out_path: local path where to place file.
+    Returns: